-A leftward position in the lane also makes a cyclist more likely to be seen by an overtaking driver by putting the cyclist where the driver focuses their attention, and by improving sight lines at right curves, as shown below.
+A leftward position in the lane also makes a cyclist more likely to be seen by an overtaking driver by putting the cyclist where the driver focuses their attention, reducing screening caused a vehicle passing in the same lane, and by improving sight lines at right curves, as shown below.

 Deterrence of Dooring Collisions